Suits are their own language, and sometimes it’s easy to say the wrong thing.

 The technology of off-the-peg suits has no need of this method at all, but many manufacturers mimic bespoke suits by introducing these stitches.
-There are four main places you’ll see this on a new suit, and ALL of it it should be removed if you don’t want to look like a nube!
+There are four main places you’ll see this on a new suit, and ALL of it it should be removed!

 1. CLOSED POCKETS

-Closing the pocket is part of a very old construction process for bespoke suits, and in off-the-peg suits prevents the pockets from sagging.
+Closing the pocket is part of a very old construction process for bespoke suits, and in retail suits prevents the pockets from sagging.
 Some guys prefer to leave their pockets like this to keep them from sagging with wear.

-There’s no real harm in leaving the pockets sewn closed, especially since most off-the-peg suits do this beneath the pocket flap so it’s rarely seen.
+There’s no harm in leaving the pockets sewn closed since most suits do this beneath the pocket flap so it’s rarely seen.
 But the pockets are supposed to be opened, and the stitching is done intentionally to be easily removed.